10 Ways to Help Students Revise & Edit Their Writing

 The best way to help young writers find the things that aren’t working is by showing them what is working.

-Instead of grabbing a red pen and writing what doesn’t work in the margins of the page, write what does work.
+Instead of grabbing a red pen and noting what doesn’t work in the margins of the page, write what does work.

 3. Bring in the Experts